CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 During your organization phase, you may transfer items between characters at the same site.
 The controlling character must make a corruption check before an item can be transferred.

 {: .note }
 > **Clarification:** A corruption check is required before an item can be stored or transferred.
-A character that fails such a corruption check has decided not to follow his Ringwraith’s commands concerning the item’s use (i.e., the item is discarded and the character is eliminated).
+A character that fails such a corruption check has decided not to follow their Ringwraith’s commands concerning the item’s use (i.e., the item is discarded and the character is eliminated).

 Normally, when a character leaves active play (e.g., is discarded or eliminated), all cards controlled by him are discarded.
 There are two major exceptions to this:

  - Sometimes, the card that causes the character to leave play allows him to transfer an item(s) (e.g., _Call of Home_).
- - If a character is eliminated due to failing a body check, one item can be immediately transferred to each unwounded character in his company; but, the rest of his items are discarded.
+ - If a character is eliminated due to failing a body check, one item can be immediately transferred to each unwounded character in their company; but, the rest of their items are discarded.

 ### ACTIONS AND CARD PLAY

 The various activities that you and your opponent can perform during play are called actions.
 Typical actions include playing a card, tapping a card, revealing a card, etc. The following general guidelines apply to resolving actions; more detailed guidelines can be found on [pages 69-70]().

  - You must give your opponent a chance to respond to every action, and vice versa.
-If you perform an action and move on to another action without giving your opponent a chance to respond, you must “back up” if he indicates that he wants to respond.
+If you perform an action and move on to another action without giving your opponent a chance to respond, you must “back up” if they indicates that they want to respond.
 A series of declared actions made in response to one another is called a "chain of effects."
 You always have the option of declaring the first action in a chain of effects during your turn.
 The actions in a chain of effects are resolved one at a time from last declared to first declared (i.e., the last declared action is resolved first, then the second to the last, etc.).
  - If the play of a card requires other actions (e.g., corruption checks), the actions are resolved in the order in which they appear on the card.
  - A required or declared dice roll is an action and can be the target of another action or effect declared later in the same chain of effects.
 Otherwise a card cannot be targeted until it resolves.
  - When the effects of a dice roll require further actions (e.g., a roll for a strike requires a body check), those actions become the first actions (any further rolls come first) in the next chain of effects after the roll.